 The DEEP Bureau of Central Services (BCS) will manage the implementation of this Policy and the collection, recording and storage of required data.
-Training for applicable DEEP personnel will also be coordinated through BCS with the support and assistance of personnel from the Bureau of Outdoor Recreation (BOR) and Bureau of Natural Resources.
+Training for applicable DEEP personnel will also be coordinated through BCS with the support and assistance of personnel from the Bureau of Outdoor Resources (BOR) and Bureau of Natural Resources.

-Arborists or an individual who is credentialed with a Tree Risk Assessment Qualification from the International Society of Arboriculture (ISA TRAQ Credential) will be consulted when determining whether a Heritage Tree should be identified as a Hazard Tree, and if so, how such hazard may be cost-effectively mitigated.
+Arborists shall be consulted when determining whether a Heritage Tree should be identified as a Hazard Tree, and if so, how such hazard may be cost effectively mitigated.